Limited Edition Photography Prints

 Today

-Fast forward to today’s technology of either film produced from a negative in the wet darkroom or digital produced from digital information on a computer, the physical limitations of producing a print no longer exists.
+Fast forward to today’s technology of either film produced from a negative in the wet darkroom or digitally produced from digital information on a computer, the physical limitations of producing a print no longer exist.
 Dozens, hundreds, even thousands, of prints may be produced from a single negative or digital file.
 There is no degradation to either the negative or digital file when a print is made.

 How To Limit Today’s Prints